mohamadyaghoobii/thehive-cortex-deployment/README.md

 | Cassandra      | 4.1.x     | Distributed Database         | 9042 |
 | Java (OpenJDK) | 11        | Runtime Environment          | –    |

+> **Note:** In Docker mode the internal service ports remain the same, but are mapped to different host ports (see Docker section below).

 ---

 ## 📋 Requirements